Gastón Parra

-Gastón Luis Parra Luzardo (December 9, 1933 – December 14, 2008) was a Venezuelan academic, who until his death was president of the Central Bank of Venezuela.
+Gastón Luis Parra Luzardo (9 December 1933 – 14 December 2008) was a Venezuelan academic, who until his death was president of the Central Bank of Venezuela.
 He was appointed to the position in 2005.
-In 2002 he was briefly chairman of the state-owned oil giant Petróleos de Venezuela S.A.
+In 2002 he was briefly chairman of the state-owned oil company Petróleos de Venezuela S.A.
 Parra died on December 14, 2008, at the age of 75, at the Caracas hospital after a long time of illness.